lookstudios/static-starter/README.md

 # Static Starter
 A static starter for small sites.
 We're compiling with Laravel.Mix which has a lot of handy helpers over the top of webpack.
-It'll auto compress images throughout your project as well as compile your standard JS and Sass assets to the latest ES6 standard.

 ## Installation
 - Clone `git clone https://github.com/lookstudios/static-starter.git`